jjw-spectrum/abilify-aes/README.md

 By comparison, a search of FAERS public dashboard yielded just 60K results for a search of "aripiprazole."
 So you can see why it's better to get the data yourself when you're looking at FAERS for reporting purposes.

-Ultimately, I decided to search each record in its entirety for a list of aripiprazole name variants, yielding 80915 results total.
+Ultimately, because different records stored drug names in different fields, (medicinalproduct, activesubstancename, etc.) I decided to search each record in its entirety for a list of aripiprazole name variants, yielding 80915 results total.
 See blocks 2 and 3 of the notebook for the exact query and parameters I used.

 ### Collecting 81K records